airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `total_duties_set` | Record representing total duties set for the refund. | `order_refunds.total_duties_set` | 🟢 1.00 | Exact match found for the total duties set record. |
 | `order_id` | Reference to the order which the refund is associated. | `order_refunds.order_id` | 🟢 1.00 | Exact match found for the order id reference. |

-### Mapping from Airbyte `collects` to Fivetran `collection_product`
+### Mapping: Airbyte `collects` to Fivetran `collection_product`

 - Table Match Confidence Score: 🟢 0.70
 - Table Completion Score: 🟢 0.80

-#### Evaluation

-The table mapping was evaluated with a high table match score as the subject matter aligns closely between source and target, hence a match score of 0.70.
-The completion score is 0.80, indicating some fields have good mapping and coverage from source to target with a slight room for improvement.
+- Summary Self-Evaluation: _The table mapping was evaluated with a high table match score as the subject matter aligns closely between source and target, hence a match score of 0.70.
+The completion score is 0.80, indicating some fields have good mapping and coverage from source to target with a slight room for improvement._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |